-The service used in the IP rule is http which will allow most web browsing but does not include the DNS protocol to resolve URLs into IP addresses.
-To solve this problem, a custom service could be used in the above rule which combines http with the dns-all service.
-However, the recommended method which provides the most clarity to a configuration is to create a separate IP rule for DNS:
+The service used in the above is http-all which will allow HTTP web browsing but does not include the DNS protocol to resolve URLs into IP addresses.
+To solve this problem, a custom service could be used in the above IP policy which combines http-all with the dns-all service.
+However, the recommended method, which provides the most clarity to a configuration, is to create a separate IP policy just for DNS traffic:

 '''

-Device:/main> add IPRule Action=NAT
+Device:/main> add IPPolicy Name=lan_to_wan_dns

 SourceInterface=G1

 SourceNetwork=InterfaceAddresses/G1_net

 DestinationInterface=G2

 DestinationNetwork=all-nets

 Service=dns-all

-Name=lan_to_wan_dns
+Action=Allow

+SourceAddressTranslation=NAT

 '''